 December ’08 – Largest home price index drop in Case-Shiller history

 The dangers of a bionic economy

 The imminent danger of having an artificial economy is that those who interfere with free or even mixed economies ultimately control the parts.
 When a bone breaks and heals naturally, then the body itself is in control of the healing process.
 When that part is artificially replaced, as was the case in 2008, then it is no longer a natural healing process.
 It is an unnatural intervention with predetermined goals serving the interests of those in charge of the replacement.

 No one will ever know what the aftermath would have been like had the nixed economy taken its natural course.
 The “Great Recession of 2008” showed a complete and utter economic collapse.
 Was it a sign that a new system is needed?

 Who benefits from a bionic economy?
-According a Federal Reserve Bulletin published in September 2017, as of 2016 the richest 1% of Americans owned 38.6% of the wealth.
+According to a Federal Reserve Bulletin published in September 2017, as of 2016, the richest 1% of Americans owned 38.6% of the wealth.
 The bottom 90% owned only 22.8% of the wealth.
 That is nearly twice as much.
 The three richest Americans hold more wealth than the bottom 50% of Americans.
 And the wealth gap is only widening.

 A bionic economy devalues money and human life

 Check out the article November 2017 Market Watch article titled, Here’s all the money in the world, in one chart.
 The ratio of hard currency–$36.8 Trillion, compared to non-tangible wealth–$1.2 Quadrillion is mind-blowing!
 In other words, physical money consists of only 8% of all worth in the world.
 The non-physical “money” makes up 92% of all wealth.